Yulla Kanda Trek Distance from Chandigarh, Delhi & Shimla

 - Yulla Kanda Lake & Temple (11–12 km) - The sacred glacial lake and the ancient Lord Krishna temple at the summit.
 The panorama of the Kinner Kailash range here is spectacular.

-The Yulla Kanda trek is rated Moderate.
+The Yulla Kanda trek is rated easy-to-moderate.
 Key factors:

 - No technical climbing or rope sections required